Holy Family Service Corps

 Prospective Social Service Fellows become part of our work in the local community to transform the lives of children and families, serving with Holy Family Institute clients to get a hands-on feel for social work.
 Participants work on earning a tuition-free master's degree in social work from Carlow University.

-Nazareth Year is an 11-month experience that combines service opportunities, academic mentorship, and job coaching.
+Nazareth Year is an 11-month experience serving with unaccompanied children from other countries, particularly in Central and South America.
 Participants receive a yearlong assignment determined by organizational need and availability.
-The available placement sites include Holy Family Manor, Nazareth Prep, and Holy Family Institute.
+The available placement sites include Nazareth Prep and Holy Family Institute.
 Upon completion of the program, participants receive an education award.

 Participants of all three programs live in intentional community with other services corps members on Holy Family Institute's Pittsburgh campus and receive spiritual support and development in the tradition of the Sisters of the Holy Family of Nazareth.
 Within an atmosphere open to diversity and personal development, participants nurture their social, emotional, spiritual, and intellectual skills.
 Our program considers the whole person.

-Holy Family Institute provides room, board, transportation to the teaching/service site, health insurance (if needed), and a modest stipend for personal needs.
+Holy Family Institute provides room and board (optional), transportation to the teaching/service site, health insurance (if needed), and a modest stipend for personal needs.

 Participants in the program:

 - Connect your passion to your profession through meaningful work with students whose challenges require intentional, thoughtful support